JensRahnfeld/Deep-Feature-Consistent-VAE/README.md

 ```
 python3 ../visualize_vae.py --vae pvae.pt vae123.pt vae345.pt --imgdir <path>
 ```
-This should result in a plot similar to:

 ![reconstruction](plots/reconstruction.png)
 *From top to bottom: original image, pvae, vae123, vae345*